j-mcgregor/the-smokery-shed/content/menuItems/map-template-menu-name-ravioli-with-pumpkin-sage-v-group-mains.md

 ---
 template: Menu
 group: Mains
-name: Ravioli with Pumpkin & Sage (V)
+name: >-
+  Slow Cooked Shoulder of Pork with a Soy and Ginger Sauce and Sautéed Cabbage (GF)
 ---